allenai/allennlp/CONTRIBUTING.md

 **Do you have a new state-of-the-art model?**

 We are always looking for new models to add to our collection.
+The most popular models are usually added to the official [AllenNLP Models](https://github.com/allenai/allennlp-models) repository, and in some cases to the [AllenNLP Demo](https://demo.allennlp.org/).

-If you have trained a model and would like to include it with the other officially supported [AllenNLP Models](https://github.com/allenai/allennlp-models), please [create a pull request](https://github.com/allenai/allennlp-models/pulls) in the models repo that includes:
+If you think your model should be part of AllenNLP Models, please [create a pull request](https://github.com/allenai/allennlp-models/pulls) in the models repo that includes:

 * Any code changes needed to support your new model.